TurboGears/tg2docs/docs/recipesandfaq.rst

 Modeling Your Application
 --------------------------

-SQLAlchemy is the default data-storage layer for TurboGears 2.x.
+SQLAlchemy is the default data-storage layer for TurboGears |version|.
 The SQLAlchemy-migrate project is the officially supported mechanism for updating and migrating your database.